 Maria Murray Robinson (1840s-1900) was the first African-American woman known to have lived in Evanston.
 She was born into slavery on a Maryland plantation in the 1840s.
 She came to Evanston as a free woman with the Allen Vane family in 1855, for whom she worked as a domestic.
 She was listed as a member of First Methodist Church of Evanston in 1859.
 She married George Robinson in 1868 and some years later they moved into a home at 325 Dempster Street.
 In 1882, Maria and George Robinson were among the founders of 2nd Baptist Church and later helped found Mount Zion Baptist Church.
-Maria Robinson died in 1900 and was buried with the Vane family.
+Maria Murray Robinson died in 1900 and was buried with the Vane family.

 Death Date: 1903